jedhabush/catwiki-challenge/README.md

 ## Server:

-- ExpressJs: It provides a minimalistic and flexible framework for building web applications and APIs.
+- **ExpressJs**: It provides a minimalistic and flexible framework for building web applications and APIs.
 It includes routing and middleware functions that make it easy to handle HTTP requests and responses, as well as other features such as: <br/>

 1- Handling different types of HTTP requests (GET, POST, PUT, DELETE, etc.) <br/>
 2- Serving static files <br/>